Source: https://medium.com/beqode/using-laravel-passport-with-react-native-8e1d159df3f

 Again using Artisan, run the database migrations to create the

-tables.$ php artisan migrate
+usersandpassword_resetstables.$ php artisan migrate

 Naming Each Route